 St. Luke’s performs more heart and vascular procedures than any other hospital in Idaho.
 Our state-of-the-art facilities include echocardiography, cardiac catheterization, vascular diagnostic, and electrophysiology labs; and both St. Luke's Boise and Meridian are home to Idaho’s first accredited Chest Pain Centers.

 Our physicians, nurses, and staff—experts in cardiovascular disease, interventional cardiology, electrophysiology, and heart health and rehabilitation—are deeply committed to supporting your best quality of life.
-We'll coordinate all aspects of your heart and vascular health, from diagnosis, intervention, disease management, and rehabilitation to counseling, tobacco cessation assistance, anti-coagulation services, access to research clinical trials, and more.
+We'll coordinate all aspects of your heart and vascular health, from diagnosis, intervention, disease management, and rehabilitation to counseling, tobacco treatment, anti-coagulation services, access to research clinical trials, and more.

 The most common type of irregular heartbeat (arrhythmia), a problem with the heart's electrical system.